 The promise of a good cup of coffee has driven men to some dramatic extremes.
 The smell of a good brew roasting and percolating is, probably, one of the most comforting and enticing aromas known to someone that appreciates quality coffee.
 A good coffee shop must, of course, serve superior coffee and, for that matter, teas and other beverages.
 However, the complementary food also needs to live up to a high standard for the establishment to qualify.

-Therefore, the following places are those that, along with an excellent cup of coffee (or latté, cappuccino, espresso, etc…), also boast good food in Port Elizabeth.
+The following places are those that, along with an excellent cup of coffee in Port Elizabeth (or latté, cappuccino, espresso, etc), also boast good food.

 Como Caffé (Heugh Street, Walmer)

 This modern New York Little Italy-styled café pairs an awesome ambience with great coffee and irresistible baked goods.
 Gourmet Panini’s and burgers are paired with stunning pastries for a very satisfying menu.
 There is also a deli section, which provides the coffee that they sell as well as an array of imported delicacies.

 Bocadillos Bakery & Café (6th Avenue, Walmer)

 With décor that combines classic pewter with acid yellow pops, Bocadillos is trendy without ever negotiating on quality and service.
 The pastries are delectable and the sweet treats sinful, including a strawberry pavlova that will make those with a sweet tooth weak at the knees.
 However, there are amazing sandwiches, pizzas, salads and breakfasts on offer too.
 Live music and specials on food and drinks complete the Bocadillos experience.

 Urban Espress (corner of 6th Avenue and Villiers Road, Walmer)